The Army of a Dream: Criticism

 "The Army of a Dream" was criticised as being political propaganda masquerading as a short story.
 Kipling himself acknowledged that it was not a serious attempt at army reform but simply an effort to put forward a number of ideas for consideration.

 Influence

-Rudyard Kipling was, in general, a major influence on one of the 20th century's most influential writers, Robert A. Heinlein.
-In his seminal work Starship Troopers, Heinlein models a similar society, where one is not a citizen unless one becomes a veteran of government service.
-While this does not have to be in combat forces but is actually more like being a civil servant, that novel follows characters in the mobile infantry, and is the origin of the mech trope that has pervaded science fiction since.
-Also foreshadowed is Heinlein's fondness for the competent hero, a character who — though usually bearing normal human flaws — is rugged and self-responsible, able to do most things at least on a fundamental level and functioning with a high level of confidence and self-actualization.
+Rudyard Kipling was a major influence on one of the 20th century's most influential writers, Robert A. Heinlein.
+In his seminal 1959 work Starship Troopers, Heinlein models a similar society, where only veterans of government service are citizens.
+While this does not have to be in combat forces but may be more like being a civil servant, Heinlein's novel follows characters in the mobile infantry.
+Also foreshadowed is Heinlein's fondness for the competent hero, a character who – though usually bearing normal human flaws – is rugged and self-responsible, able to do most things at least on a basic level and functioning with a high level of confidence and self-actualization.